memelotsqui/characterstudio-docs/docs/Modders/getting-started.md

 - Check if the color values are in the correct format (#RRGGBB)
 - Verify that the trait IDs match between traits and color collections

+### Collection doesn't appear in Character Studio
+- Make sure your collection is properly added to the main manifest file
+- Verify that all paths in the main manifest are correct
+- Check that your collection's manifest file is in the right location

 ## Next Steps

 1. Test your manifest with a few basic traits
 2. Add more options to each category
 3. Experiment with different culling layers
 4. Add more color and texture options
+5. Add your collection to the main manifest file
+6. Explore additional manifest sections for LoRAs, sprites, and animations

 For more detailed information about each field, refer to the [Character Traits Documentation](./character-traits.md).